 Second, we entered our target filter value: 3000000.
 And yes, because this is a numeric field, we can’t include commas; entering a value of 300,000 would result in an error:

-A quick aside: You don’t have to type in a search value when configuring a filter.
-For example, if you click in an Event Type box and wait a second or two, a dropdown list will appear showing all the event types currently in the database:
+A quick aside: You often don’t have to type in a complete value when configuring a filter.
+For example, if you click in an Event Type box and wait a second or two, a dropdown list appears showing all the event types currently in the database:

 Instead of typing signin.traditonal_register, you can simply select the value from the list.

 Of course, sometimes there are too many possibilities to fit in a dropdown list; for example, you might have literally thousands of cities in your database.
-In a case like, as soon as the drop down appears, start typing the city name (e.g., Albuquerque).
+In a case like that one then, as soon as the drop down appears, just start typing the city name (e.g., Albuquerque).
 Customer Insights will begin filtering the filter and, the desired name will eventually show up.

 But back to our example.
 If we click Run to execute the query, we should see a marked difference in our visualization: